The Harvard Crimson

 The Harvard Crimson is the student newspaper at Harvard University, an Ivy League university in Cambridge, Massachusetts, United States.
-The newspaper was founded in 1873, and is run entirely by Harvard College undergraduate students.
+The newspaper was founded in January 1873, and is run entirely by Harvard College undergraduate students.
+It is the oldest continuously published student newspaper in North America, followed by the The Queen's Journal, which began publication in October 1873.

 History

 19th century

 The Harvard Crimson was one of many college newspapers founded shortly after the end of the American Civil War.
 The paper describes itself as "the nation's oldest continuously published daily college newspaper", although this description is contested by other college newspapers.
 The Crimson traces its origin to the first issue of The Magenta, published January 24, 1873, despite strong discouragement from the Dean.
 The faculty of the College had suspended the existence of several previous student newspapers, including the Collegian, whose motto Dulce et Periculum ("sweet and dangerous") represented the precarious place of the student press at Harvard University in the late 19th century.
 The Magentas editors declined Dean Burney's advice and moved forward with a biweekly paper, "a thin layer of editorial content surrounded by an even thinner wrapper of advertising".

 The paper changed its name to The Crimson in 1875 when Harvard changed its official color by a vote of the student body—the announcement came with a full-page editorial announcing "magenta is not now, and... never has been, the right color of Harvard."
 This particular issue, May 21, 1875, also included several reports on athletic events, a concert review, and a call for local shopkeepers to stock the exact shade of crimson ribbon, to avoid "startling variations in the colors worn by Harvard men at the races".

 The Crimson included more substance in the 1880s, as the paper's editors were more eager to engage in a quality of journalism like that of muckraking big-city newspapers; it was at this time that the paper moved first from a biweekly to a weekly, and then to a daily in 1885.